Ohio's Premier Bred, Born & Raised Registered Steer & Heifer Youth Event

 - Note: Best of the Buckeye is a separate program from the OCA BEST Program, however BEST participants are encouraged to nominate qualifying cattle for Best of the Buckeye.

 To promote the exhibition of Ohio bred & born and registered steers and heifers.
 To recognize the top Ohio bred, born & raised steers and heifers and the breeders in each breed division at the Ohio Beef Expo and the Ohio State Fair.

-- Provide Ohio seedstock breeders with an enhanced marketing opportunity for Ohio bred & born and registered steers and heifers.
+- Provide Ohio seedstock breeders with an enhanced marketing opportunity for Ohio bred & born and registered steers and heifers

-- Create a source of more moderately priced show steers and heifers by providing a program with awards and prestige.
+- Create a source of more moderately priced show steers and heifers by providing a program with awards and prestige

-- Attract new participants interested in showing at the Ohio Beef Expo and/or the Ohio State Fair.
+- Attract new participants interested in showing at the Ohio Beef Expo and/or the Ohio State Fair

 The Ohio Beef Expo and Ohio State Fair will pick the top 3 heifers and steers in each breed division for the Best of the Buckeye program with sponsorships adding additional premiums to the top 3 Best of the Buckeye cattle in each division, Champion-$300, Reserve-$200 and 3rd-$100.
-Breed Association premiums will be added to the minimum Best of the Buckeye payouts with the understanding the top placing Best of the Buckeye animal in each division will be capped at a premium payout total of $1,500 from the Best of the Buckeye payouts (not including host show premiums).
+Breed Association premiums will be added to the minimum Best of the Buckeye payouts with the understanding that the top placing Best of the Buckeye animal in each division will be capped at a premium payout total of $1,500 from the Best of the Buckeye payouts (not including host show premiums).
 Individuals may also donate to the Best of the Buckeye program through their Ohio breed association.
 Best of the Buckeye placings will coincide with the show’s class placings.
 The top 3 animals from each class will come back immediately following the breed’s final drive to show for the Best of the Buckeye final drive.